 Quick note: I made separate sections down below for movies, children’s shows/cartoons, and documentaries but I should note right now that Yabla has all of those in addition to Spanish TV shows, I just didn’t want to be listing them under all 3 sections and make it seem like I was pushing them a little too hard.

 2. Netflix, Amazon Prime Video, and Hulu.
 I’m grouping them all together because…well, they’re pretty much all the same thing (type of service), aren’t they?
 Anymore, for me, Netflix, YouTube, and RTVE are where I’m getting all my Spanish-language content (and a bit on Instagram, too).
-For lots of great YouTube content see my post about YouTube channels by and for native speakers that are good for intermediate learners (most offer Spanish subs), my whole category dedicated to learning Spanish on YouTube, as well as this list of YouTube channels that teach Spanish.
+For lots of great YouTube content see my post about Spanish-speaking YouTubers who are great for intermediate Spanish practice (most offer Spanish subs), my whole category dedicated to learning Spanish on YouTube, as well as this list of YouTube channels that teach Spanish.

 I’m not familiar with Hulu at all so I can’t comment (those who are, please do comment, below, in the comments), but I have both Netflix and Amazon Prime and…Netflix wins handily.
 It’s no-contest.
 Amazon’s offerings in general are not as good as Netflix (I really only watch The Grand Tour there), nowhere near as good in fact, and this is doubly so in their foreign-language selection: go with Netflix.

 Now, that said…what Netflix movies and series can I recommend here and now?
 Several!